Kwangmyong (network)

-Kwangmyong (Korean: 광명) is a North Korean "walled garden" national intranet service opened in the early 2000s.
+Kwangmyong (Korean: 광명) is a North Korean national intranet service opened in the early 2000s.
 The Kwangmyong intranet system stands in contrast to the global Internet in North Korea, which is available to fewer people in the country.

 The network uses domain names under the .kp top level domain that are not usually accessible from the global Internet.
-As of 2016 the network uses IPv4 addresses reserved for private networks in the 10.0.0.0/8 range, also known as 24-bit block as defined in RFC 1918.
+As of 2016, the network uses IPv4 addresses reserved for private networks in the 10.0.0.0/8 range, also known as 24-bit block as defined in RFC 1918.
 North Koreans often find it more convenient to access sites by their IP address rather than by domain name using Latin characters.
 Like the global Internet, the network hosts content accessible with web browsers, and provides an internal web search engine.
 It also provides email services and news groups.
 The intranet is managed by the Korea Computer Center.

 History

 The first website in North Korea, the Naenara web portal, was made in 1996.
 Efforts to establish the Kwangmyong network on a national scale began as early as 1997, with some development of intranet services in the Rajin-Sonbong Economic Special Zone as early as 1995.
-The intranet was originally developed by the "Central Scientific and Technological Information Agency".
+The intranet was originally developed by the Central Scientific and Technological Information Agency.
 The national Kwangmyong intranet was first in service during the early 2000s.
 North Korea's first email provider was Sili Bank, established in 2001.

 Prior to 2006, North Koreans would use intranet chat rooms to organize meetups to play sports, such as basketball.
-Following an incident where around 300 North Korean intranet users organized a flash mob at the Pyongyang Gymnasium, all chat rooms were removed from the North Korean intranet.
+Following an incident where, to celebrate the 10th anniversary of Naenara, around 300 North Korean intranet users organized a flash mob at the Pyongyang Gymnasium, all chat rooms were removed from the North Korean intranet.
 Regional chat rooms reportedly made a return in 2015.

 In 2013, Anonymous-affiliated hackers claimed to have broken into North Korea's intranet.
 However, evidence for the claim was lacking.

 A video conferencing system called Rakwon was developed at Kim Il-sung University in 2010.
 During the COVID-19 pandemic, it became much more popular for remote meetings and appeared regularly on news bulletins.
 Telemedicine and remote education systems have been developed.

+The first online shopping website was opened in 2015, and 22 such websites were available by 2021.
+The Central Bank of North Korea launched an electronic payment system in 2020.